scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ]
 ~~~

-Also write some utility functions.
+Also, write some utility functions.
 The `read_wav_file()` takes the path to the audio file, and returns the buffer bytes and sample rate:

 ~~~ python
 def read_wav_file(filename) -> Tuple[bytes, int]: